Updated: Jul 11

 Be careful of Berg Adders – they are small and bite readily.
 Their venom is quite unique, causing pain and swelling, blurred vision, dilated pupils, loss of smell and taste and eventually affecting breathing.
 Most victims need to be ventilated for a few days but only after about 5 – 8 hours after a bite.
 A Berg Adder bite victim must be taken to hospital urgently – do not apply bandages.

-The African Snakebite Institute offers courses on Snake Awareness and First aid for Snakebite at various venues throughout South Africa – consider signing up and learning more about snakes you may encounter whist out on a hike.
+The African Snakebite Institute offers courses on Snake Awareness and First aid for Snakebite at various venues throughout South Africa – consider signing up and learning more about snake encounters while hiking in South Africa.